This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 4. Myth: Caffeine stops creatine working as well

 Truth: This myth is based on an early research study showing that taking massive doses of caffeine along with creatine can negate creatine’s effect.
 This study is flawed, though, in that the doses of caffeine in the study were unusually high— chugging 4 espressos high.
 The truth is you don’t have to stop drinking coffee when taking creatine.
 In fact, as long as you’re properly hydrated and don’t overdo it, research published in the International Journal of Clinical Pharmacology and Therapeutics suggested caffeine can actually help improve the uptake rate of creatine.
+For a detailed look at caffeine, check out our article discussing how caffeine improves your athletic performance.

 GO AHEAD, HAVE YOUR MORNING LATTE!